isotoma/react-cognito/README.md

 [This package is available on npm](https://www.npmjs.com/package/react-cognito).

+# AWS Amplify

+NOTE: AWS have now released [AWS Amplify](https://github.com/aws/aws-amplify), which might be more suitable for your needs than react-cognito.

 ## Introduction

 This library should be installed using npm, and depends on React, Redux, React